 "ICE's actions destroy the trust that Denver law enforcement agencies have worked so hard to build with immigrant and refugee community members," Meyer said.
 "When people do not feel safe resolving cases or appearing in court, when people are afraid to call the police to report crimes for fear of having to come to court as witnesses, and when people no longer feel safe appearing for their rehabilitative probation meetings, that makes everyone in Denver less safe."

-In the case of Vizguerra, Meyer said the mother — who has been living in the U.S. for 20 years — decided not attend an immigration hearing after receiving a tip about officers waiting for her.
-The hearing could have extended her stay in the U.S. while her application for permanent residency is mulled over.
+In the case of Vizguerra, Meyer said he instructed the mother — who has been living in the U.S. for 20 years — to not attend her court hearing, which could have extended her stay in the U.S. while her application for permanent residency is mulled over.

 Police officials have taken stances that line up with Meyer's words.